SCITLAS/Stellar/README.md

 A single process stand alone system, developed with python 3.4, in pycharm.

 #### Dependencies:
-- anaconda
-- pyqt5
-- ta-lib
-- tushare
-- quandl
-- apscheduler

-You can create a virtual environment for stellar, and install tool packages in it: conda install anaconda conda install -c quantopian ta-lib=0.4.9 pip install tushare pip install rqalpha pip install quandl pip install apscheduler pip install pyqt5
+You can create a virtual environment for stellar, and install tool packages in it:
+- conda install anaconda
+- conda install -c quantopian ta-lib=0.4.9
+- pip install tushare
+- pip install rqalpha
+- pip install quandl
+- pip install apscheduler
+- pip install pyqt5